Lasslos/TradingBot/README.md

 Firstly, there is no optimal strategy that does not rely on randomness.
 If there was a non-random strategy that is optimal, the opponent could just bet one more than the optimal amount and win almost every round.

-This means, we have to use randomness to be less predictable.
+This means, we could use randomness to be less predictable.

-Since this is true for the opponent as well, we should not try to predict the opponent's strategy, assuming the opponent is a sophisticated strategy.

 ### Win conditions
 If $2q_i > q_s$, we can start bidding 0, as we have already won more than half of the quantitative units.